Nick-Anderssohn/state-machine-kt/README.md

-# Mr. State Machine
+# State Machine Kt
-I'm Mr. State Machine!
-Look at me!
-Hehehe!
+A state machine library in kotlin

 ## Goals
 * Easy to use, has an intuitive DSL.